Wrexie-s-TBOI-mods/MeleeWeaponApi/README.md

 > **What did you use to make this ?**
 > VS Code and the Binding of Isaac extension, StyLua for formatting and Selene for code linting.
-> Docs are generated from the typings in `Types` using LDoc.
 <!--  -->
 > **Can I use it for my mod ?**
 > Of course, that's what it's made for !